Do It AgainThe Iterative Design thinking Process

 This refinement is also the case in UX.
 Ideally, each iteration would be better than the previous version, but that is not always true in practice.
 The first few iterations can probably be expected to result in major gains in usability as the true “usability catastrophes” are found and fixed.
 Later iterations have a progressively smaller potential for improvements as the major usability problems are eliminated, and the design may eventually become so polished that very little potential for further improvement would remain.
 And that is the goal.

 Interface quality as a function of the number of design iterations

 Catch Problems Fast

 They say a stitch in time saves nine.
-Iterations help one catch very serious defects much sooner, that can then be fixed with little consequence.
+Iterations help one catch very serious defects much sooner, which can then be fixed with little consequence.
 When there are feedback and checks at every successive level, it becomes easier to catch problems that would potentially grow into something serious if unchecked.
-This helps sanitising the workability at every level.
+This helps sanitise the workability at every level.

 In today’s complex environments where things are changing constantly, speed of execution is a lot more important than perfect execution.
 While you’re trying to perfect a certain solution or product, the situation might have changed already, rendering your product or solution irrelevant.
 Iteration checks allow the process to be dynamic and adaptable as required by the environment.

 “Nobody wants to fail.
 It’s awful.
 You will never hear me tell you to celebrate failure.
 But, failing intelligently is an increasingly important skill.” – Ashley Good, CEO and founder of Fail Forward

 We have all heard the phrase – “Failure is the stepping stone to success” But in reality, how many of us accept failure?
 The fear of failure is what drives people to think things through completely before they start, and that is what takes away from actually starting.